15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

-Having already covered the best pocket emulators of the year, I thought it was time to give the newest popular horizontal handhelds the same kind of attention with this new comprehensive buyer’s guide.
-Here’s a list of the best pocket emulators with 4:3 and 16:9 display aspect ratios released in this and the previous year!
+Having already covered the best emulator handhelds of the year, I thought it was time to give the newest popular horizontal handhelds the same kind of attention with this comprehensive buyer’s guide.
+Here’s a list of the best pocket emulators with 16:9, 4:3, 3:2, and even one interesting 1:1 display aspect ratio option that you should know about!

 Budget Considerations, and What To Expect